The dates for the 4 Introductory Course times are:

 You don’t need to be flexible to practice yoga!
 Flexibility is one of the many benefits of yoga; along with strength and stability.

-Yogaha beginner courses are suitable for people of all ages and fitness levels.
+Yogaha introductory courses are suitable for people of all ages and fitness levels.
 The classes are designed for those who have no previous experience of yoga and provide the foundation for the development of a regular yoga practice.
 Students will learn introductory yoga postures, referred to as asanas, which form the basis of Iyengar Yoga.
 The word Yoga, is derived from the Sanskrit word meaning “union”.
 Yoga creates balance and harmony of the mind, body and soul.

 The introductory courses are taught in a warm, friendly atmosphere, with a focus on individual attention and support.
 You will be guided by experienced Iyengar Yoga teachers and practitioners in a way that helps build physical strength, sharpen mental clarity and develop confidence.